SD2B/overlay_popup/README.md

 - **Blur Effect**: The `blurBackground` feature can enhance user experience by adding focus to the popup while dimming the rest of the UI.

+---

+## Author

+Developed with ❤️ by [Sanoop Das](https://codelife.in).
+Connect with me on [LinkedIn](https://www.linkedin.com/in/sd2b/).

+---

+## Support

+If you like this package, please give it a ⭐ on [pub.dev](https://pub.dev/packages/custom_overlay_popup) and share it with the Flutter community!

+---

+Happy Coding!